ColumbusPHP/docker-phpqa/README.md

 We want to download the PHP source via Git so that we can easily edit it before running the container.

 * Windows:
-   * Use either TortoisGit, git-bash or babun/cygwin with Git installed to clone `https://github.com/php/php-src.git` into `phpqa/php` directory.
+   * Use either TortoisGit, git-bash or babun/cygwin with Git installed to clone `https://github.com/php/php-src.git`.
 * MacOS/Linux:
    * Use git via the command-line.

 Commands regardless of operating system:
-* `git clone --branch PHP-7.2 https://github.com/php/php-src.git phpqa/php`
+* `git clone --branch PHP-7.2 https://github.com/php/php-src.git`

 ### 3. Run the container